-Any expat doing business in the UAE will find themselves one foreigner in a sea of many.
-The vast majority of the country's population is made up of those from abroad and, as a result, the working world is a mosaic of multinational influences.
+Any expat doing business in the UAE will find themselves to be one foreigner in a sea of many.
+The majority of the country's population is made up of those from abroad and, as a result, the working world is a mosaic of multinational influences.

 Business customs and practices in the UAE vary from one company, colleague and client to the next, and the most important preparation an expat can make is to be flexible and understanding.
-That said, it's also important to remember that the UAE is a Muslim country, and Emirati businessmen will still take their mandate from Islam and Arab culture.
+That said, it's also important to remember that the UAE is an Islamic country, and Emirati businessmen will still take their mandate from Islam and Arab culture.

 Arabic is the official language of the UAE, but English is widely spoken in business.

 Business attire in the UAE is generally formal.
 Women should dress modestly, keeping arms and legs covered.
 Traditional Islamic attire is not necessary.
 Local businessmen may wear Western attire or a dishdasha, a flowing robe seen at nearly every type of occasion.

 It is not necessary to give gifts to business contacts in the UAE, but a small token with personal significance is not inappropriate.